duolc/HomeAutomation/README.md

 Credit to the following for some of the heavy lifting: https://github.com/plexinc/webhooks-home-automation

-This node app takes reads a payload from PLEX and then triggers an IFTTT event.
+This node app reads a payload from PLEX and then triggers an IFTTT event.

 Install node, and npm